kubevirt/community/responsibilities/community_events.md

 ### Red Hat Summit / https://www.redhat.com/en/summit

-Red Hat is curerntly the main sponsor of project KubeVirt.
+Red Hat is currently the main sponsor of project KubeVirt.
 It is expected that KubeVirt will have a strong presence at Red Hat Summit.
 Typically this means having a presence at the Red Hat Communities booth and giving a full 1 hour presentation with demonstration.